Waste and Pollution Management

 The Company has a Preventive Maintenance (PM) plan for hood systems installed in various locations, including the boiler.
 This includes monitoring and inspecting the laboratory's fume hood systems, as well as the cheese pot and boiler once a year to ensure that they can properly filter the air before it is released outside the factory.

-In 2024, the Company had no incidents of oil or chemical spills affecting the environment and surrounding communities.
-Additionally, there were no complaints regarding waste management or environmental pollution from surrounding communities or government agencies.
+In 2025, the Company had no incidents of oil or chemical spills affecting the environment and surrounding communities.
+Additionally, there were no complaints regarding waste management, air pollution, or other environmental pollution from surrounding communities or government agencies.